BlockchainInstituteChi/weteachblockchain.org/all_collections/_lessons/bitcoin-for-devs_lesson03.md

 	bodyText='The <a href="https://en.bitcoinwiki.org/wiki/SHA-256">SHA-256</a> hash algorithm is used extensively in bitcoin.'
 %}

-And now that hashes are out of the way, let's get back to understanding how the Bitcoin network makes decisions on which data is correct, and which is not.
+And now that hashes are out of the way, let's get back to understanding how the Bitcoin network makes decisions on which data is valid, and which is not.

-The first thing to keep in mind here is that this is a truly peer-to-peer network.
-There is no Bitcoin corporation, nor is there any one entity in control.

 When trying to visualize this process, it is helpful to keep the picture of nodes (computers) on a distributed network in your head.
-Remember, bitcoin is not a business or corporation, there is no CEO, no one entity is in control of it.
+Remember, Bitcoin is not a business or corporation, there is no CEO, no one entity is in control of it.
 Bitcoin is simply a network of computers all running the same, or compatible, software.

 <img src="/assets/img/courses/bitcoin-for-developers/1_b-03.jpg"  />